This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-How to Buy Pork
+How to Traditionally Brine Pork

-In Argentina and the Philippines, pork is traditionally marinated in vinegar.
+In different parts of Asia, pork is often cut into small pieces and marinated in rice vinegar before cooking in pork fat.
+In Argentina and Venezuela, pork is traditionally marinated in red wine vinegar.
 In India, pork is soaked in yogurt before seasoning and cooking.
 In Mexico and Central America, it is typical to marinate pork in orange or lime juice.
-And here in America, we have a long tradition of pickled pigs’ feet and vinegar-marinated barbecue.
+And here in the United States, we have a long tradition of cider vinegar-marinated pork barbecue.

-Like brining and drying your nuts and seeds, or soaking your grains in whey, marinating pork may also have the added benefit of improving its digestibility and reducing its inflammatory properties.
-This does not surprise me; our ancestors were pretty smart, after all.
+Vinegar, citrus, or yogurt provides the acid that breaks down the meat so that it remains tender and succulent, even after long cooking.
+And similar to brining and drying your nuts and seeds, or soaking your grains in whey, marinating pork may also have the added benefit of improving its digestibility and nutrition.

-Traditionally Brined Crockpot Pulled Pork Shoulder
+Slow Cooker Brined Pulled Pork

 Equipment